JoshuaGRubin/AI-Tweet-Validator/README.md

 ## Test
-To run a set of nontrivial unit-tests on the core tweetvalidator package, navigate to the directory and run pytest:
+To run a set of nontrivial unit-tests on the core tweetvalidator package, navigate to the tests directory and run pytest:

-    > cd <project_directory>/tests
+    > cd <project_path>/tests
     > pytest